TheSatoLab/CoVFit/CoVFit_CLI/ReadMe.md

 You may be able to extract the tar.gz file by double-clicking on it in your file explorer.
 Alternatively, it can be extracted from the command line with: <br>
 `tar -xzvf path/to/folder/covfit_cli.tar.gz` <br>

-Once extracted, you'll find the covfit_cli executable inside a folder of the same name.
+Once extracted, you'll find the covfit_cli executable inside the CoVFit_CLI folder.
 No specific installation procedure is required beyond extracting the files.

 ## Running
-To view the full command line syntax and options for the CoVFit CLI, `cd` to the `CoVFit_cli` directory and input:<br>
+To view the full command line syntax and options for the CoVFit CLI, `cd` to the `CoVFit_CLI` directory and input:<br>
 `./covfit_cli --help`
 #### Test
 A sample fasta file is included in the CoVFit directory for testing purposes.
-First, `cd` to the `CoVFit_cli` directory, and then run CoVFit on the sample sequences with the following simple command: `./covfit_cli -i covfit_samples.fasta`, which will output `CoVFit_Predictions_Fold_0.tsv`.
+First, `cd` to the `CoVFit_CLI` directory, and then run CoVFit on the sample sequences with the following simple command: `./covfit_cli -i covfit_samples.fasta`, which will output `CoVFit_Predictions_Fold_0.tsv`.
 The CoVFit directory also includes `covfit_samples_nextclade.tsv` which includes nextclade metadata for the sample sequences.
 #### Example
 If you have a fasta file named `my_file.fasta` in your `~/Documents/covid19/` directory, a basic run command would be:<br>
 `./covfit_cli --input ~/Documents/covid19/my_file.fasta --outdir ~/Documents/covid19/output/`<br>